phir2-lab/hratc2017_robot/maps/README.md

-# hratc2017_robot
+# Maps

-Environment to execute the competition using the real robot
+This directory has the maps used in the competition.

+**renan, colocar mapas**